Arrowyz01/csv2logseq_block/test/README.md

 - convert '.md' with logseq block structures to '.csv'.

     - if you want to reverse the process, ie, read '.md' file with logseq block/block properties structrue and output a '.csv' file, please use 'logseq_block2csv.py'.
-    - just download and put it in the same folder as the '.md' file you want to convert, use shell and 'cd' to your '.md' folder.
+    - just download and put it in the same folder as the '.md' file you want to convert, use shell and 'cd' to that folder.
     - type the command, you need to change to your '.md' filename.
         > python logseq_block2csv.py filename.md
     - the script will output the '.csv' file in the same folder as well.